Cyber4All/secured_python_pipeline/README.md

 # SecurEd Python Data Pipeline

-A python module that takes in data from Google Analytics and the different SecurEd databases and returns them as [Polars](https://pola.rs/) dataframes for easier data analysis.
+A python module that takes in data from Google Analytics and joins the appropriate MongoDB SecurEd collections as [Polars](https://pola.rs/) dataframes for easier data analysis.

 The dataframe can be converted to different data types and file formats such as csv, Pandas dataframe, [Apache Arrow](https://arrow.apache.org/), etc.

 The version of PyMongo used throughout this modules leverages the [PyMongoArrow](https://www.mongodb.com/developer/languages/python/pymongoarrow-and-data-analysis/) extension.